If you are homebound, the people you live with are very important. Sometimes those are the only people you see!

 A lot of people want to include everything they do not want, so that they can screen out bad people.
 But that’s not what happens.
 What happens is you screen out good people.
 The more daunting or demanding or negative your ad is, the less responses you will get.

 Let’s take an example: There is no need to write “NO CHEMICALS” in your ad.
-If you meet a wonderful, kind communicative person, you can make an agreement with them about chemicals later.
+If you meet a wonderful, kind communicative person, you can make an agreement with them about chemicals.
 If you fill your ad with the word “NO” that wonderful kind person may never respond, and you’ve missed the opportunity.
-I sometimes come across ads that are filled with statements like:
+Here’s some statements to avoid:

 - “Don’t apply if you are not this-thing, this-thing, and this-thing”